Srinita0106/Data-Analysis-Tableau/README.md

 ## Netflix Movies & TV Shows Tableau Dashboard

 This Tableau project provides *interactive visual analytics* for Netflix’s worldwide catalog of movies and TV shows.
 The dashboard is designed for quick insights into content distribution, ratings, genres, and trends.
-It is ideal for business analysts, data enthusiasts, and recruiters wanting a snapshot of your dashboard and data storytelling skills.

 ***